pkelaita/Cliff/README.md

 - In order to use local models, make sure you have Ollama installed and running and have the model loaded ([their docs](https://github.com/ollama/ollama#readme)).
 - If you add multiple models, you can set your default model with: `cliff --config default-model [model]`.
-- If you want to edit your config file directly, it's located at `~/.cliff/config.json`.

 For a full overview of the configuration system, run `cliff --config help`, and for a full list of supported models for each provider, see [L2M2's docs](https://github.com/pkelaita/l2m2/blob/main/docs/supported_models.md).